 The constitution and law provide for freedom of internal movement, foreign travel, emigration, and repatriation, and the government generally respected these rights.
 The government cooperated with the Office of the UN High Commissioner for Refugees (UNHCR) and other humanitarian organizations in providing protection and assistance to refugees, asylum seekers, stateless persons, and other persons of concern.

-Abuse of Migrants, Refugees, and Stateless Persons: There were several reports of violence against asylum seekers, vandalism of reception centers for asylum seekers.
-Additionally there were reports of inadequate legal support for asylum seekers and translation services for them during asylum application processes.
-Right-wing extremist groups hostile to asylum seekers and immigrants, including the neo-Nazi Nordic Resistance Movement (NRM) and the vigilante group Soldiers of Odin, maintained an active presence, mostly online.
+Abuse of Migrants, Refugees, and Stateless Persons: There were several reports of violence against asylum seekers.
+In January an asylum seeker at the Joutseno migrant reception center committed suicide while awaiting deportation, sparking protest among other residents at the converted prison facility.
+Right-wing extremist groups hostile to asylum seekers and immigrants, including the neo-Nazi Nordic Resistance Movement (NRM) and the vigilante group Soldiers of Odin, maintained an active presence both online and in street demonstrations.